-Users have many choices when selecting products and services in the cirrent digital age.
+In the digital age, users have many choices when selecting products and services.
 As a result, businesses must prioritize the user experience to remain competitive.
 The era of building products solely based on business goals, technical requirements, or stakeholder preferences has ended.

-User Centered Design (UCD) is an iterative process focusing on the end-user’s needs, preferences, and limitations at every product development phase.
+At its core, User-Centered Design (UCD) is an iterative process focusing on the end user’s needs, preferences, and limitations at every product development phase.
 It emphasizes the importance of understanding user behaviors and ensuring that products align with how people use them.

 In essence, it is about creating products for people, not expecting people to adjust their behavior to fit products.
 The term “user-centered” reflects a shift in priorities.
 Rather than starting with business goals or design aesthetics, UCD asks, “What does the user need?”.

-From this foundational question, teams begin to map out solutions that meet those needs intuitively, efficiently, and in a way that is enjoyable for the user.
+From this foundational question, teams begin to map out solutions that meet those needs intuitively, efficiently, and easily for the user.
 Whether it’s a physical product, a website, or a software service, UCD ensures that the design fits seamlessly into the user’s life.

 In an increasingly customer-driven marketplace, UCD is now optional but essential.
 A product’s success or failure often hinges on how well it resonates with its users.
 With UCD, companies can build products that meet technical requirements better and are easy to use.

-Studies show that products built with user centered design principles achieve higher adoption, satisfaction, and retention rates.
-At the same time, those needing early user feedback often face usability issues, costly redesigns, or even market rejection.
+Studies show that products built with user-centered design principles achieve higher adoption, satisfaction, and retention rates.
+At the same time, those needing early user feedback often need help with usability issues, costly redesigns, or even market rejection.
 By involving users throughout the design process, UCD ensures products align with actual needs, reducing risks.

 This approach improves usability and boosts product adoption and loyalty while refining designs based on real-world insights, reducing the risk of failure.
 However, it is important for the following principal reasons: